collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 When a maintainer approved the pull request, the changes were pulled from the fork into the DjangoCon US website repo.
 If I submit a pull request and it is accepted, the changes will be pulled into the repo they are intended for.
+* Occassionally one of us will submit a pull request for our changes to be pulled into the GitHub repo we are working on.
 -->

 </td></tr>